aaron3238/chatserver/README.txt

 python client.py <hostname> <port number>

-Where the hostname is the IP address of the server the client will connect to, and the port number is the port number that the server will be running on
+Where <hostname> is the IP address of the server the client will connect to, and the port number is the port number that the server will be running on. <port number> is an optional command line argument allowing the client to specify the port number the server is running on, if known.

+File Manifest:

+server.py: Contains the Python code for running the chat server, which is responsible for receiving new connections from clients, receiving messages from clients, and sending messages received from clients out to all other clients

+client.py: Contains the Python code for clients communicating with the chat server.
+Multiple instances of client.py can be run at the same time, allowing multiple clients to send messages to the chat server, which will forward their messages to each other, allowing the clients to communicate

+chatlib.py: Contains functions used by both client and server for opening new sockets, reading from sockets, and writing to sockets, integrating the appropriate error-checking required for each of those tasks in each function